Xinyuan-LilyGO/T-Embed-CC1101/firmware/examples/readme.md

 ---

+`nfc_test.bin`: To test the NFC reading function, it is necessary to open the serial port to view the read information.

+---
 Test program for the nrf2401 module, Working frequency: 2400 MHz

 When an error occurs, open the serial port to check the error code and provide feedback.